What is the one piece of advice you would give to a first-time entrepreneur?

 These can be formal members of your board, or informal advisors who enjoy a free lunch on your dime from time to time.
 Surround yourself with people far smarter than you, who have been where you are or at minimum have a parallel set of experience that offers an entirely different worldview and perspective that can help you think better and make smarter decisions.

 8. It’s hard to turn it off (but you have to)

 You will think about work all the time.
 There will always be a ton more to do.
 Your new ideas will consume every moment you give them.
 But you still need to turn it off, take the evening or weekend off.
 Find a hobby that’s as far away from a computer screen as possible, play with your kids, distance yourself from the work.
 You’ll come back refreshed and more creative.

 Your customers.
 Your employees.
 Your partners.
 Everything is about the relationships you create and sustain with the people around you.
 It’s the most important asset you have, no matter what business you are in.

 10. People will hate you (so you need thick skin)

 No matter what your business, you will have enemies.
 People who envy what you’ve done or created, people who disagree with how you do it, people who simply don’t share your worldview or values.
 You won’t change their mind, and it will drive you crazy if you let it.
 Learn from the experience, but develop and keep the thick skin and resolve necessary to fight through the adversity and do what you believe is right.

 Nov 21, 2012

-I totally agree on each of them - the question is : "did you follow/experienced all of them?" .. in my case, I went thru some of them : I was not ready, I've been exited and terrified, I took advantage of some unexpected situation, had a mentor (2).
+I totally agree on each of them - the question is : "did you follow/experienced all of them?" .. in my case, I went thru some of them : I was not ready, I've been exited and terrified, I took advantage of some unexpected situation, had a mentor (two of them).
 The rest will have to come soon :)